 Flexibility in the form of a fixed sum payout

 Whereas that payout for mortgage insurance is attached to housing debt, term life insurance offers a fixed sum payout based on the amount that you have insured for.
 This means that you can buy sufficient coverage to meet all of your family’s needs, and not just the repayment of the mortgage.
-Having a fixed sum payout gives your loved ones the flexibility to use the funds to their discretion.
+In the case of an unfortunate event, a fixed sum payout would give your loved ones the flexibility to use the funds to their discretion.

 Benefits paid to your beneficiary instead of your creditor

 One of the main differences between mortgage insurance and term life insurance lies in the claims payout to potentially different entities.
 The former is pegged to one’s mortgage loan, and claims that is meant to pay off the remaining mortgage shall be paid to the policyholder, which could be the creditor.
 On the other hand, benefits of a term life insurance will be made to you or your beneficiary, and they can deem fit to use the funds according to their immediate needs.